 Read more in Skai’s white paper, Amazon Ads Inflation.

 What happens as the cost of Amazon Ads rise?

 Amazon Ads inflation not only means that ads will become more expensive over time but also the Amazon Ads strategies that worked in a less crowded marketplace might no longer be as effective.
 So understanding why prices are rising is vital to understanding how to remain competitive in a changing marketplace.
-And part of that understanding comes from knowing who the newcomers to the Amazon Ads marketplace are.
+Part of that understanding comes from knowing who the newcomers to the Amazon Ads marketplace are.

 1) Late Adopters

-Early adopters had the advantage of claiming a lion’s share-of-voice on the platform for a relatively low cost.
+Early adopters had the advantage of claiming a lion’s share of voice on the platform for a relatively low cost.
 However, now that 74% of Americans begin their product research on Amazon, regardless of where they end up making their final purchase, Amazon has become essential for full-funnel marketing.

-As a result, in 2022, we’re probably passing over from the early majority to the late majority phase of Amazon Ads, which means Amazon Ads inflation will continue until the auction hits a saturation point.
+As a result, we’re probably passing over from the early majority to the late majority phase of Amazon Ads, which means Amazon Ads inflation will continue until the auction hits a saturation point.